lukicAleksandar92/weatherApp/README.md

 # weatherApp
-Angular weather app using a public API from RapidAPI.COM to get live weather forecast values.
+Angular weather app using a public API to get live weather forecast values.